Immune Regulation Laboratory

 We have ongoing research on canine regulatory T cells and myeloid-derived suppressor cells in various canine cancers, including diffuse large B cell lymphoma, and autoimmune diseases, including immune-mediated haemolytic anaemia and myasthenia gravis.
 One of our exciting new areas of research is the influence of the intestinal microbiome, a key component of the exposome, on the pathogenesis of autoimmune disease and cancer in dogs.
 We collaborate widely, within both the veterinary and biomedical research communities, please contact us if you would like to reach out with a proposal for a collaboration, or just for a chat about your complementary research activities over a coffee.
 The following figure summarizes our current research themes.

 The Garden laboratory is home to PhD student (Julia Ying Wu), Research Assistant (Sabina Hlavaty), and Senior Research Investigator (Dr. Jie Luo).
 Julia is studying the role of lymphoid and myeloid regulatory cells in canine diffuse large B cell lymphoma.
 Sabina's project focuses on understanding the role of myeloid-derived suppressor cells in cancer, with a special emphasis on using the dog as a model to study these cells.
 Jie is working to advance his prior research related to myasthenia gravis into clinical patients (dogs), with the aim of developing novel antigen-specific immunotherapies for both canine and human patients.
-Research Specialist Brandon Lawson will join the Garden Laboratory on June 11, 2018 in a joint venture with Dr. James Perry, Surgical Oncology at Penn Vet.
-Student workers Andrew Phan and Lee Avery are also expanding their studies working in the Garden Laboratory.
+Research Specialist Brandon Lawson joined the Garden Laboratory on June 11, 2018 in a joint venture with Dr. James Perry, Surgical Oncology at Penn Vet.
+Additionally, several student workers are also expanding their studies working in the Garden Laboratory.

 Successful student projects